 This award is given by Hypercube, Inc. from Waterloo, Ontario, Canada.
 Hypercube is the developer of HyperChem and other molecular modeling products.
 The award is given to a senior Chemistry major and consists of a copy of the HyperChem software package and a commemorative plaque.

 This award was set up by the friends of Robert Battista, a student who received a B.S. in Chemistry from our department.
 It is given annually to an outstanding senior with research interests in organic chemistry.

 This award is sponsored by Alpha Chi Sigma.
 It recognizes an outstanding senior majoring in Chemistry or Biochemistry.
 The award consists of a one-year membership in the American Chemical Society.

 This award is presented to honor outstanding seniors with a demonstrated record of ability, leadership and professional promise.
 The recipients receive a certificate and a one-year student associate membership in the American Institute of Chemists.

 The Chemical Society of Washington presents this award annually to outstanding seniors majoring in chemistry and in biochemistry.

-Merck and Company, Inc. sponsors the Merck Index Award to honor outstanding graduating seniors in chemistry.
-The recipient receives a Merck Index with the recipient’s name engraved on the cover.
+The Royal Society of Chemistry sponsors the Merck Index Award to honor outstanding graduating seniors in chemistry.

 The ACS-HACH Scholarship is funded by the American Chemical Society and the Hach Scientific Foundation.
 The recipient must be a chemistry major and must demonstrate a commitment to become a high school chemistry teacher.